TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ### Deinitialize the SDK
-This API is used to deinitialize an SDK to make it uninitialized.
+This API is used to deinitialize SDK to make it uninitialized.

 #### Function prototype
 ```